Meals and Incidentals

 Due to IRS reporting requirements, meals for one-day trips will not be reimbursed.
 However, if the one-day trip exceeds a 10-hour workday, the “Dinner” portion of the per diem rate will be reimbursed.
 Breakfast and lunch will not be reimbursed under any circumstances.
 In the event the workday exceeds 10 hours, the time of departure and time of return must be noted on the Travel Expense Report.

 Reimbursements for a meal provided to a business guest during the travel period may be included on the Travel Expense Report if the purpose of the meal is to discuss University business.
 The name of the guest and business purpose must be provided on the Travel Expense Report.
 The reimbursement is based on actual expenditures, so a detailed receipt must be provided.
 The purchase of alcoholic beverages/spirits is permitted when hosting a business guest when the expenditure is approved by the appropriate supervisor.
-However, use of current budget accounts (“10” accounts) for the purchase of alcoholic beverages/spirits is prohibited.
-If alcoholic beverages are served, a restricted account must be used to cover the cost of the beverages.

 For non travel-related meal reimbursements, see “Non Travel-Related Meal Reimbursement” below.